-The formalism used to specify a system is termed a modeling methodology.
-Continuous modeling (sometimes known as process modeling) is used to describe a flow of values.
-Discrete Event models track unique entities.
-Discrete Rate models share some aspects of both continuous and discrete event modeling.
+When it comes to specifying a system, we use something called a modeling methodology.
+There are three main types: Continuous modeling (sometimes known as process modeling) is used to describe a flow of values, Discrete Event simulation tracks unique entities, and Discrete Rate simulation which shares some aspects of both continuous and discrete event modeling.
+Each has its unique way of describing how a system changes over time.

 In all three types of simulations, what is of concern is the granularity of what is being modeled and what causes the state of the model to change.